GUIDE

 n example of a rewarded video ad journey

-Worldwide mobile ad spending is projected to reach $399 billion by the end of 2024.
+Global mobile ad spend will exceed $430 billion in 2026, representing almost 74% of all digital ad spend..
 Applicable to all verticals, it’s big business and a solid choice for app developers and marketers keen to bring in revenue.

 Explore our complete guide to effective mobile ads.